Nazan Öncel

 (DBW)

-Bir Hadise Var (1992)
+Bir Hadise Var (1991)

-Though Öncel apparently wrote all the tunes this time out, it's weak on both the composition and production sides, with plenty of 80s gimmicks like stuttering sampled vocals ("Ayni Nakarat," present in two mixes) and overly bouncy pop-reggae ("Asık Degilim Olabilirim").
+Though Öncel wrote all the tunes this time out, it's weak on both the composition and production sides, with plenty of '80s gimmicks like stuttering sampled vocals ("Ayni Nakarat," present in two mixes) and overly bouncy pop-reggae ("Asık Degilim Olabilirim").
 Most of the ballads are forgettable as well (title track), though at least they have forceful singing to recommend them.
 "Boncuk" and "Hadi Hadi Nazlanma" are solid, in her trademark "dignified yet danceable" style, but it's easy to find better examples of same.

 (DBW)